 Beta Day & HCG Levels

 I had my first HCG blood test in early January 2022.
-I went into the RMA of CT office early one morning for a blood draw.
+I went into the Illume Fertility office early one morning for a blood draw.

 I would hear back by that afternoon what my results were.
 I had tested early at home (which is NOT recommended, but I couldn’t help myself knowing I had a stash of cheap value pack pregnancy tests hidden away), and got a positive at home - two little lines.
 But I still wasn’t convinced I was pregnant - I needed the HCG level number to confirm.